NOTE: The GRE score requirement for admissions has been waived!

 Applying to Multiple Programs

 Students may apply to the Educational Speech-Language Pathology Master's program, the Medical Speech-Language Pathology Master's program, the Core Speech-Language Pathology Master’s program or any combination.
-Students applying to multiple programs will only pay one $85 application fee, but will be asked to identify their primary program choice.
+Students applying to multiple programs will pay multiple pay multiple $85 application fees.
 Once admitted into a Master’s program, students may not request a transfer between programs.

 Applicants to the Master’s program must submit an ONLINE application for admission using the UW Graduate School Application.
 This online application allows you to jointly submit the required information to both the UW Graduate School (primary application) and the Department of Speech and Hearing Sciences (supplemental application).
 All information and materials, with the exception of official GRE scores, should be submitted through the online process.
 Please do not mail paper applications to the Department or Graduate School.